 Or, as I refer to it, You Attract What You Are.

 Countless studies show that we tend to seek individuals that match our values, beliefs, physical attractiveness, socio-economic status, and life goals.
 Sometimes we actually seek individuals who are better suited to help us achieve our professional or personal goals.
-Maybe that’s marrying a politician to boost one’s social status, dating someone more attractive, or finding a woman with more money.
-A woman may date a less attractive man if he is wealthy and of a higher status.
+Maybe that’s marrying a politician to boost one’s social status, dating someone more attractive, or finding a partner with more money.
+Someone may date a less attractive person if he is wealthy and of a higher status.
 Some people are willing to compensate certain qualities of their partners in the pursuit of what’s important to them.

-All social interactions are contextual, and so is meeting women.
-How you are going to interact with her is going to depend on whether you’re in a coffee shop on the weekend, at a business convention, at a house party, or walking your dog.
+All social interactions are contextual, and so is meeting people.
+How you are going to interact with them is going to depend on whether you’re in a coffee shop on the weekend, at a business convention, at a house party, or walking your dog.
 The context in which you live and interact with others shapes what you find attractive.

-There is a range of attractiveness that you deem worthy of dating on a long-term basis, and in a good way, those demographics limit the types of women you surround yourself with.
-If you’re a software engineer who doesn’t enjoy live music and spends his free time coding algorithms, then you’re going to have a hard time attracting and maintaining a relationship with a woman that enjoys expressing her body through dancing and attends concerts.
+There is a range of attractiveness that you deem worthy of dating on a long-term basis, and in a good way, those demographics limit the types of people you surround yourself with.
+If you’re a software engineer who doesn’t enjoy live music and spends his free time coding algorithms, then you’re going to have a hard time attracting and maintaining a relationship with someone that enjoys expressing their body through dancing and attends concerts.

 So I began to wonder: what exactly causes friction?
 And how do our interests, values, and culture impact our dating economy?